 If you don’t want to read it through the guide, you can just check out the index here below and click on the title related to the information you need, so that you can get straight to the point!

-What I am trying to do in this complete guide to Jamaica, is to put together everything I know about the island from hotels to lifestyle, food, and practical information, starting from this very last point.
+What I am trying to do in this complete guide to Jamaica, is to put together everything I know about the island from hotels to lifestyle, food, and practical information.

-Hopefully, it will be useful for your next trip to Jamaica or it will help you to make up your mind on where to travel.
+Hopefully, it will be useful for your next trip to Jamaica or it will help you plan your trip.

 Jamaica at a glance